Who Can Join?

-Open to members who have previously been employed in medical physics or clinical engineering, but are currently unemployed.
+Open to members who have previously been employed in medical physics or clinical engineering in Ireland or N. Ireland, but are currently unemployed.

 If you are a 2018 ‘lapsed’ member (i.e. have not paid your 2018 membership fee) and wish to renew your membership, you still need to fill out the application form as our new IT system does recognise ‘lapsed’ members and treats them instead as new members (even if you have an old ID/membership number).